aforward9600/pokemonpalette/README.md

   - TM 18 given an actual explanation
   - New student in viridian school explains ohko moves
   - Cerulean badge-house guy has updated text
+  - Prof. oak's speech plays the correct Nidorino cry
+  - Text for using a TM/HM now refers to just the "machine" rather than just "TM"
+  - Fixed daycare man capitalization
+  - Clarified "chem" to mean grade in chemistry
+  - Fixed capitalization in safari zone entrance

 - Stat-down moves no longer have a 25% miss chance in AI matches.
 - A pkmn plays its cry to signal the last turn of using a trapping move like wrap/clamp/etc
 - Trapping moves nerfed big time to prevent the new AI from cheesing them: